RobertBaruch/dergwasm/README.md

     6:38:54 PM.614 ( -1 FPS)	[INFO] [ResoniteModLoader/Dergwasm] Dergwasm patches applied
     ```

-6. Copy this URL, and paste it into your world in Resonite: `resrec:///U-Xekri/R-c67b56f1-8b83-4108-8ac7-0846ed8ce8b9`.
-This is a Dergwasm slot hierarchy, already set up.
+6. Copy this URL, and paste it into your world in Resonite: `resrec:///U-Xekri/R-dccc5d61-435f-4bc2-ac88-b8de3ccfd678`.
+This is a Dergwasm slot hierarchy, already set up with a WASM file and slot-based filesystem implementing MicroPython.
    ![The Dergwasm slot](dergwasm_slot.jpg)
 7. Re-initialize Dergwasm by using the ProtofluxTool to create a Dynamic Impulse Trigger node.
 Set its `Tag` to `_dergwasm_init` and its `TargetHierarchy` to the top-level Dergwasm slot.
 Now trigger the node.
 There will be a slight hitch as the WASM file is read in and parsed.